TAK1EDD1NE/ai-startup-validator/README.md

 ## How It Works

-VettIQ employs a sophisticated multi-agent workflow:
+ai-startup-validator employs a sophisticated multi-agent workflow:

 1. **Input Processing**: User submits startup idea through Streamlit interface
 2. **Tools‑First Analysis Nodes**: Each analysis node (market, competition, risk) runs in tools mode by default and may emit a tool call (DuckDuckGo) when needed